 “I can live with that.
 Now go!
 Leave me to prepare myself.”

-It was Angela, Sadie's twin.
-Donna knew Sadie didn't like her twin, but never quite understood why.
+It was Angela, Sadie’s twin.
+Donna knew Sadie didn’t like Angela, but never quite understood why.

 “Angela.
 I’m a little…”